-Requirements to be a paralegal in South Carolina follow the Supreme Court Rule 5.3 which lays out a lawyer’s responsibilities to non-lawyer assistants.
-That is, the attorney is responsible for the behavior and actions taken by their paralegal.
+Requirements to be a paralegal in South Carolina following the Supreme Court Rule 5.3 which lays out a lawyer’s responsibilities to non-lawyer assistants.
+That is, the attorney is responsible for the behavior and actions were taken by their paralegal.
 South Carolina also leaves the training and education of paralegals to the legal industry and higher educational institutions.
 Aspiring paralegals can earn a certificate to help them get employed as an entry-level paralegal or attend a two-year associate’s degree program to gain more in-depth knowledge about the duties and responsibilities of a paralegal in South Carolina.

 What Do I Need to Become a Paralegal In South Carolina?